shirosaki/Launchy/README.md

 ===

 As there seems to be not many people work on this nice program I've tried to fix the bugs and misssing feature request that I need.
-My main focus is on Launchy for Windows.
+My main focus is on Launchy for Windows 10 64bit.

+I've added [uwpapp](https://github.com/shirosaki/Launchy/tree/master/launchy/plugins/uwpap) plugin to search UWP applications.

+Installer binary is available on [AppVeyor artifacts](https://ci.appveyor.com/project/shirosaki/launchy/build/artifacts).

 This fork is from
 - https://github.com/OpenNingia/Launchy